Mark-Eng/csv2ris/README.md

 - The author (AU) and keyword (KW) columns can have multiple entries for each item.
 These should be separated by a semicolon and a space.
 So the content of an AU cell might look like: Smith, A.; Chakrabarti, S.;  Osei, D.
 - Usually your source data will have page numbers in the format "42-55", but note that .ris files must have the starting page (SP) and ending page (EP) in separate fields.
 You can use Excel's "text to columns" feature to split the page numbers in your .csv.
 - Be sure to open the script in a text editor and edit it each time before you use it, to ensure that the working directory (i.e., where the script will look for the input file and place the output file), the name of the input file, and the name of the output file are all what you want them to be.
+- Once the import .csv file and the script are set up, just double-click the csv2ris.py file to run the script (assuming you have Python installed).

 **A note on the Example.csv file**